JohnRogardTabori/GettingandCleaningDataFinalAssignment/README.md

     is written out as a text file.
-As in the case of the other two files, it contains data on each subject across each activity using the narrative descriptor of the six activities (alphaactivitycode) that were assessed, the subject code (subject) and the testortrain variable, with the grand mean calculated across the selected variables (dim = 180 by 83)
+As in the case of the other two files, it contains data on each subject across each activity using the narrative descriptor of the six activities (alphaactivitycode) that were assessed, the subject code (subject) and the testortrain variable, with the mean calculated by grouped activity and subject code across the selected variables (dim = 180 by 83)
-5. I do not regard any of the code that I developed as unique either partially or sigularly, or for that matter the datasets produced using the code.
-Hence, I do not require any licensing for there use, although you should be aware that the original authors of the datasets that I used do require licensing under certain circumstances (See Note 2 below).
+5. Please be aware of the licensing requirements for use of the Reyes-Ortiz, et. al. datasets.
+See Note 2.

 Notes 2 (Original notes contained in the downloaded README file from Reyes-Ortiz, et.al):
 ======